Skip to Content Skip to navigation

 This policy forms part of Digital & Information’s Information Security (IS) Management System (ISMS) and should be read in conjunction with all the IS policies.

-This policy has been written in line with the best practice for information security standards ISO 27001, ISO 27002 and NIS regulations, and the policy will be reviewed to meet future changes to this standard.
+This policy has been written in line with the best practice for information security standards ISO 27001, Network and Information Systems Regulations (NIS) and in line with guidance distributed by the National Cyber Security Centre (NCSC) and the policy will be reviewed to meet future changes to these standards.

 This policy has been written to comply with current legislation and the policy will be updated appropriately to suit new and/or modified legislation.
-The references at section 11 will be updated to reflect this legislation.
+The references appendix will be updated to reflect this legislation.

 3. SCOPE